-Appropriateness of resolution strategy
+Identification of a resolution strategy

-- 1. Resolution authorities shall assess whether the resolution strategy is appropriate to achieve the resolution objectives given the structure and business model of the institution or group, and the resolution regimes applicable to legal entities in a group.
+- 1. Resolution authorities shall assess whether a candidate resolution strategy is appropriate to achieve the resolution objectives given the structure and business model of the institution or group, and the resolution regimes applicable to legal entities in a group.
 A resolution action may be taken in the public interest if it is necessary for the achievement of and is proportionate to one or more of the resolution objectives and winding up of the institution under normal insolvency proceedings would not meet those resolution objectives to the same extent. - 2.
 In particular, for groups resolution authorities or authorities shall assess whether it would be more appropriate to apply a single point of entry or a multiple point of entry strategy. - 3.
-For these purposes resolution authorities shall consider at least the following matters: - a) Whether resolution tools are available for legal entities to which the resolution strategy proposes to apply them - b) The amount, quality, and issuing legal entities of qualifying eligible liabilities or other loss absorbing capacity under the proposed resolution strategy, taking into account that: - i.
-Single point of entry is more likely to be appropriate if sufficient externally issued eligible liabilities or other loss absorbing capacity under the proposed resolution strategy are issued by the top parent or holding company in the group; - ii.
-Multiple point of entry is more likely to be appropriate if the group's eligible liabilities or other loss absorbing capacity under the proposed resolution strategy are issued by more than one entity in the group which would be resolved. - c) The contractual or other arrangements in place for losses to be transferred between legal entities in a group.
+For these purposes resolution authorities shall consider at least the following matters: - a) What resolution tools would be used under the preferred resolution strategy and whether those resolution tools are available for legal entities to which the resolution strategy proposes to apply them - b) The amount, risk of not contributing to loss absorption or recapitalisation, and issuing legal entities of qualifying eligible liabilities under the proposed resolution strategy, taking into account that: - i.
+Single point of entry is more likely to be appropriate if sufficient externally issued eligible liabilities or liabilities expected to contribute to loss absorption and recapitalisation under the proposed resolution strategy are issued by the top parent or group holding company; - ii.
+Multiple point of entry is more likely to be appropriate if the group's eligible liabilities or liabilities expected to contribute to loss absorption and recapitalisation under the proposed resolution strategy are issued by more than one entity or regional or functional sub-group in the group which would be resolved.